mulinlab/3DCoop/usage.md

 perl DIR_TO_3DCoop/bin/map_variant2TRpair.pl 3DCoop_K562.cfg K562 GWAS_variants.bed
 ```

 * The input file for variants should be in **BED format**.
-Only the **first 3 columns** will be used for processing, and all columns will be in the final output file.
+Only the **first 3 columns** (chromosome, start and end position) will be used for processing, while all columns will be copied into the final output file.
 * The outputs will be saved in a subdirectory named `07_variants2TRs` in the main output directory.
   * `variants2TRpairs.txt` is the final output.
-Columns `1~N` are same the columns of variants, columns `N+1` and `N+2` are the associated TR and TR pairs.
-The last column `N+3` indicates the detection method for TR pair, while `loop` means that it can *only* be detected by chromatin loops interaction but *not* reported by 3DCoop, and `3DCoop` means that it can be detected by chromatin loops interaction and also reported by 3DCoop.
+Columns `1~N` are identical to the columns of variants, columns `N+1` and `N+2` are the associated TR and TR pairs.
+The last column `N+3` indicates the detection method for TR pairs, while `loop` means that it can *only* be detected by chromatin interactions but *not* reported by 3DCoop, and `3DCoop` means that it can be detected by chromatin interactions and also reported by 3DCoop.
   * `snp2peak2bin2loop.txt` contains the mapping relationship between variants, TR peaks, genome bins, and chromatin loops.
 The first row is a header for columns interpretation.
-It may be used for results checking.
+It may be used for checking results.
   * `tmp_*.txt` are intermediate files.
-You can ignore them.
+Users can ignore and delete them.